Steve Pemberton: Theatre

 Pemberton's early work centred mainly around fringe theatre; he was a founding member of the 606 Theatre with Gordon Anderson, Tom Hadley, and producer Shane Walter.
 He has produced, performed in, and directed various stage productions.

-In 2020 it was announced that Pemberton would join Aaron Taylor-Johnson on West End stage in Martin McDonagh’s The Pillowman, directed by Matthew Dunster.
-However, due to the Covid-19 situation, the run was postponed until 2021.
-Pemberton said, “It’s been a dark time for the performing arts and I can’t wait to have the theatres open again.
-Unfortunately, The Pillowman has to be put to bed for now, but I very much hope that we’ll be able to bring Martin’s dazzling play to the West End before too long.”
-The play is due to be revived from 10 June 2023 to 2 September 2023 at the Duke of York's Theatre in London's West End.
-It stars Pemberton, Lily Allen, Paul Kaye and Matthew Tennison.
+In 2020 it was announced that Pemberton would join Aaron Taylor-Johnson on West End stage in Martin McDonagh's The Pillowman, directed by Matthew Dunster.
+However, due to the COVID-19 situation, the run was postponed until 2021.
+Pemberton said, "It's been a dark time for the performing arts and I can't wait to have the theatres open again.
+Unfortunately, The Pillowman has to be put to bed for now, but I very much hope that we'll be able to bring Martin's dazzling play to the West End before too long."
+The play was staged from 10 June 2023 to 2 September 2023 at the Duke of York's Theatre in London's West End with Lily Allen, Paul Kaye, Pemberton, and Matthew Tennison.
+The Guardian praised Pemberton's performance as "unfailingly excellent", although other reviews of the play were mixed.

+On 3 May 2024, it was announced that Pemberton and Shearsmith would write and star in a stage adaptation of Inside No. 9 called Stage/Fright which will open at the Wyndham's Theatre in London's West End from 18 January 2025 for a limited run until 5 April, directed by Simon Evans.
+Tickets for the 85 shows were released on 8 May 2024.
+Due to the success of the London run, the show will also tour the UK in autumn 2025.